dfint/docs/Home.md

 # Dwarf Fortress i18n Project Documentation

+## Translation utility

+To apply translation to the game it's recommended to use [df-translation-client](https://bitbucket.org/dfint/df-translation-client/downloads) utility.

 ## Instructions for translators
 * [**How to apply translation from transifex to exe-file**](Translate Executable)
 * How to apply translation from transifex to the text files